alphagov/rp-onboarding-tech-docs/README.md

 ## Publishing the documentation

-Once accepted and merged into the *master* branch, your document(s) will be automatically placed in the [build pipeline](https://build.ida.digital.cabinet-office.gov.uk/view/rp-onboarding-tech-docs-pipeline/) and be automatically processed.
+Once accepted and merged into the master branch, your document(s) will be automatically placed in the [build pipeline](https://build.ida.digital.cabinet-office.gov.uk/view/rp-onboarding-tech-docs-pipeline/).
+You, or someone with access to the build pipeline, will then need to trigger the build.

 Once built, your changes will be visible in the [published documentation](http://alphagov.github.io/rp-onboarding-tech-docs/).